ndd21/PHYS281/docs/demo-classes.md

 ## A simple class

-A simple class containing just @(data attribute)s can be created using:
+A simple class containing just @(data attributes) can be created using:

 ```python
 class Particle: